duechayapolgmit/mccls-graphics/README.md

 * To access the break screens, `localhost:3000/breakscreen` is used, optionally followed by:
   * `?time=[time]` - define the timer of [time] seconds

-## Tools and Libraries
+## Resources
-This repository uses the following tools and libraries:
+This repository uses the following resources:
+* [Noxcrew - MC Championship](https://noxcrew.com/) - game logos, screenshots, and sound effects from MC Championship event
 * [Transition.css](https://www.transition.style/) - animations and transitions for break screens